Last updated 11 January 2022

-Is research affected by the updated national restrictions?
+Is research affected by the updated government guidance?

-Please note, even though the government will be lifting additional restrictions in relation to social distancing, the COVID-19 virus continues to circulate within the community and researchers must continue to be proactive about protecting both themselves as well as any potential research participants.
+Please note, even though the government has lifted additional restrictions in relation to social distancing, the COVID-19 virus continues to circulate within the community and researchers must continue to be proactive about protecting both themselves as well as any potential research participants.